MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/RequestedFacility.md

 ---
-title: RequestedFacility - Common Data Model | Microsoft Docs
+title: RequestedFacility in banking - Common Data Model | Microsoft Docs
 description: A requested facility represents a facility that is requested by a corporate customer applying for line of credit.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Requested Facility
+# Requested Facility in banking

 A requested facility represents a facility that is requested by a corporate customer applying for line of credit.